Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field six-point functions

-In summary we have proven in this Section that all integrals with a non-vanishing integrand from Figs.\ref{fig:Fig6-pointfirstclass}, and \ref{fig:FigCS6-p-loop} which contribute to 1PI scalar 6-point functions are UV finite by power-counting and hence absolutely convergent for non-exceptional momenta.
-The Lebesgue's dominated convergence theorem than guarantees for each individual diagram that performing limiting procedure ($\tilde{p}^{\mu}_i=\theta^{\mu\nu}p_\nu\to 0$) and integration over the loop momenta procedure do commute.
+In summary we have proven in this section 8 that all integrals with a non-vanishing integrand from figures \ref{fig:Fig6-pointfirstclass}, and \ref{fig:FigCS6-p-loop} which contribute to the 1PI scalar 6-point functions are UV finite by power-counting and hence absolutely convergent for the non-exceptional momenta.
+The Lebesgue's dominated convergence theorem \cite{Velo,Rudin} than guarantees, for each individual diagram, that taking limits $\theta^{\mu\nu}\to 0$, and integrating over the loop momenta, do commute.
+This implies that the scalar 6-point function of the NCABJM theory in the $\theta^{\mu\nu}\to 0$ limit are given by the scalar 6-point function of the corresponding ordinary ABJM theory. $\phantom{XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX}$Q.E.D.